BLACK SADDLE

 Overnight at Ahuriri Lodge in twin rooms with showers.
 No cell reception.

-DAY SEVEN: DEPARTURE
+DAY NINE: DEPARTURE

 After a huge hot breakfast you will be picked up by the transfer bus and returned to Queenstown Airport or your accommodation.